debiai/docs/documentation/dashboard/widgets/README.md

 - [The point plot](./3_point_plot/) widget can zoom precisely on few samples.
 - [The range slider plot](./range_slider/) can explore samples in time series.
-- [The interval plot](./interval_plot/) can also display samples in time series.
+- [The interval plot](./interval_plot/) can also display samples in time series with an additional interval value.
+- [The sample array](./sample_array/) can display samples in an array.

 ### Bias detection

 Find if your dataset is ballanced:

-- [The data distribution](./2_data_distribution/) will help you detect classes of samples that needs to be more represented in your dataset and avoid biased results.
+- [The data distribution](./2_data_distribution/) will help you to detect unbalanced data.
 - [The parallel coordinates](./1_parallel_coordinates/) widget will show you if  combinatorics of features are not represented in your dataset.
+- [The parallel categories](./parallel_categories/) will also help you to detect unbalanced data on categorical features.
-- [The point plot](./3_point_plot/) widget can show the average of a feature for each class of samples.
+- [The point plot](./3_point_plot/) widget can show the correlation between two features, for instance, the influence of a context on a model result.
-- [The 3D point plot](./3D_point_plot/) will help find if combinatorics of features are not represented in your dataset.
+- [The 3D point plot](./3D_point_plot/)  widget can show the correlation between three features.
-- [The correlation matrix](./correlation_matrix/) will help you detect unexpected correlation between features.
+- [The correlation matrix](./correlation_matrix/) will help you detect unexpected correlations between features.
+- [The satistics](./statistics/) widget can show abnormal statistics.

 ### Outlier detection

-Find if some samples are out of the ordinary:
+Find if some samples are outliers:

-- [The parallel coordinates](./1_parallel_coordinates/) widget will help you quickly if data are missing, are inconsistent, or are not in a proper format.
+- [The parallel coordinates](./1_parallel_coordinates/) widget will help you to quickly identify if data are missing or inconsistent.
+- [The parallel categories](./parallel_categories/) widget can also help you detect outliers in categorical data.
-- [The range slider plot](./range_slider/) can help you detect outliers in time series.
+- [The range slider plot](./range_slider/) can help you to visually detect outliers in time series.
-- [The point plot](./3_point_plot/) widget can show the samples that have an abnormal behaviour, for example with spatial repartition.
+- [The point plot](./3_point_plot/) widget can show the samples that have an abnormal behaviour, for example with an abnormal spatial repartition.
 - [The 3D point plot](./3D_point_plot/) widget can also show the samples that have an abnormal behaviour but in a 3D space.

 ### Model evaluation

 Find out if your models are performing well and on which features:

-- [The point plot](./3_point_plot/) widget can clearly display simultaneously the performances of multiple models according to any project context.
+- [The point plot](./3_point_plot/) widget can help you to compare the performances of multiple models according to any project context.
-- [The 3D point plot](./3D_point_plot/) widget can show where are the errors using a combinatorics of two features.
+- [The 3D point plot](./3D_point_plot/) widget can help you identify to identify model weaknesses using a combinatorics of features.
-- [The range slider plot](./range_slider/) will help you show the model that performs the best on a time series.
+- [The range slider plot](./range_slider/) can help you to identify models that performs the best on a time series.
-- [The confusion matrix](./confusion_matrix/) widget is useful for classification problems.
-It shows the number of true positives, true negatives, false positives, and false negatives for each models.
+- [The confusion matrix](./confusion_matrix/) widget is a well known tool useful for classification problems.
-- [The correlation matrix](./correlation_matrix/) will display the correlation between the features and the model performances.
+- [The correlation matrix](./correlation_matrix/) can display the correlation between the features and the model performances.
+- [The satistics](./statistics/) widget can show the error average of multiple contexts.

 ### Data selection

-Select samples that are interesting for you:
+Select samples that are interesting for you, and on which perform further analysis (enventually using the "redraw" option):

 - [The parallel coordinates](./1_parallel_coordinates/) widget, because it shows numerous columns, makes it very effective for selecting data in any combinatorics of features.
+- [The parallel categories](./parallel_categories/) can help for selections based on categories.
-- [The point plot](./3_point_plot/) widget can select data according to their 2D position.
+- [The point plot](./3_point_plot/) widget can select data according to their 2D position with a bounding box.

 ### Data annotation

 Annotate graphically your data:

-- [The point plot](./3_point_plot/) widget can export a 2D bounding boxe.
+- [The point plot](./3_point_plot/) widget can export a 2D bounding box.
+- [The range slider plot](./range_slider/) can export a 1D bounding box.

 ## Specific usage